Abhinavreddy-B/D_and_A/README.md

 - Which nationality listens to music the least?
     ```sql
     SELECT L.Nationality
     FROM Listener AS L,
             ListeningTo AS LT
     WHERE L.ListenerID=LT.ListenerID
     GROUP BY L.Nationality
     ORDER BY SUM(LT.Milliseconds) ASC
     LIMIT 1;
     ```

-    `Approach`:
+- `Approach`:
-    * Select Listener and ListeningTo using ListenerID as Foreign key
+    - Select `Listener` and `ListeningTo` using `ListenerID` as Foreign key
-    * group By nationality
+    - Group by `Nationality`
-    * Order by the sum of "Time" for a given nationality
+    - Order by the sum of `Time` for a given nationality
-    * limit the result to 1 to get the nationality of lowest time.
+    - Limit the selected rows to be displayed to 1 to get the nationality having lowest listening time.

     <br>